Call

 Driving While Intoxicated (DWI) is a serious offense in Texas, and can result in hefty fines, license suspension, and even imprisonment.
 In this blog post, we’ll discuss the DWI laws in Texas, including penalties, fines, and what to do if you are arrested for DWI.
-Please note that DWI’s can be complicated as can the consequences that getting a DWI triggers.
-You should consult with one of the attorneys in our office to discuss the specifics of your case.

 What is DWI?